khodekhadem/sea-battle/README.md

   $ <password>
   $ put ./conf_online_data.bin ./online_data.bin
   ```
-4.if you use linux , run this command in temrinal
+if you use linux , run this command in temrinal

     ls -ltrh /bin | grep pftp
 if you dont have any output you should edit seabattle_ftp.c and change